AlexanderJCS/JANGL/docs/guide_shapes.md

 # Shapes

-There are a few types of shapes you can make using JANGL:
+There are a few types of shapes you can make using Jangl:
 - Rectangles
 - Circles
 - Triangles